Attorney General rules state can’t hold funding from schools with American Indian mascots

 Bill Schuette issued the 10-page statement Thursday morning.

 Schuette issued his opinion to State Representative Tim Kelly and State Superintendent of Public Instruction Brian Whitson.
-Rep. Kelly and Whitson has asked for Schuette to issue an opinion on the issue.
+Schuette’s opinion was sought by state Rep. Tim Kelly, a Republican from Saginaw County.
+In March, Whiston proposed cutting up to 10 percent of a district’s annual payments if he had authority.

 The Paw Paw School District voted 4-3 in February to keep their mascot as the Redskins.
 Belding decided to end using the Redskins are their mascot at the end of the school year and will now be the Black Knights.